-I recently read an article on climate change and the emotional consequences thereof.
-The coming devastation is making people ill in advance; their fear and worry, their sense of impotence, and their grief is manifesting in a variety of problems including anxiety and depression.
-For some it is so severe, they develop PTSD.
+I recently read an article about climate change and the emotional consequences thereof.
+The coming devastation is making people ill in advance; their fear, sense of impotence, and grief manifest in various ways, including increased anxiety and depression.
+Some are even developing PTSD.
+People are being traumatized by the coming trauma.

-I don’t think we should sanitize the hard and ugly topics.
+I don’t think we should sanitize the hard and ugly.
 It’s a mistake to try and make the messy, tidy.
-It’s a mistake to make the rude and ugly, polite and suitable for the masses.
-We shouldn’t worry about that our descriptions of terrible things will enrage, terrify, and horrify.
+It’s a mistake to make the intolerable sanitary and suitable for the masses.
+We shouldn’t worry that describing horrors will enrage and distress.

-I’m okay with the scarily descriptive words people are using to describe the climate crisis.
+I’m good with the scarily descriptive words people are using to describe the climate crisis.
 I wish we did it with more universality.

 I miss rape.

-Or how about “impaired driving causing death”?
+Or how about “impaired driving causing death?”
 That doesn’t sound so bad.
 Almost like a blameless crime.
-The language for something horrifying is neutered so it doesn’t cause offence, doesn’t make people think badly of the perpetrators.
-In the developed world at least, everyone knows drinking and driving is bad.
-Choosing to go ahead with it and consequently killing someone doesn’t deserve a benign description.
-As far as I’m concerned, it’s premeditated murder; we should call it by name and the consequences should fit the actual not sanitized version of the crime.
+We all know driving drunk is a bad choice.
+Choosing to proceed with selfishly stupid and subsequently killing someone doesn’t deserve a benign description.
+It’s premeditated murder: call it by name and have the consequences fit the actual crime.